Cinnamon Apple Bundt Cake

 - Use your favorite baking apples.
 In the fall, Honeycrisp are very reliable and what I used when I updated these photos.

-- My mom’s recipe called to chop the apples, but I like the thinner slices because they ensure the apples are baked thoroughly.
+- My mom’s recipe used chopped apples, but I like the thinner slices because they ensure the apples are baked thoroughly.

 - PRO-Tip: To prevent sticking, look for Baker’s Joy, a baking spray with oil and flour, or some equivalent in the baking aisle of your grocery store.
 If you don’t have that specific item in your kitchen, grease the pan well with shortening, then dust with flour, tapping out the excess.